Video to GIF

 Is there a length or file-size limit?

-Browser FFmpeg is capped around 500 MB of input for memory reasons, and practically you'll want to keep clips under 30 seconds — beyond that a GIF becomes unwieldy and an MP4 is the right call.
-For very large or batch jobs, a desktop FFmpeg handles it natively.
+Up to 500 MB per upload.
+Practically you'll want to keep GIFs under 30 seconds — beyond that a GIF becomes unwieldy and a hosted MP4 link is the right call.
+For very large or batch jobs, the Clipy desktop app uses native ffmpeg without limits.

 More free tools